otmane222/inception/README.md

 - nginx
 - wordpress + php-fpm
 - mariadb

-each container built from a debian:stable image and then config the files to establish connection between these container using docker-compose to manage these container at once for bonus part add more services to the docker-compose:
+Each container built from a debian:stable image and then config the files to establish connection between these container Using docker-compose to manage these container at once For bonus part add more services to the docker-compose:
 - ftp
 - adminer
 - redis-cach